Codesai/curso-tdd-java/README.md

 # Katas

 ## Fizz Buzz
-Good kata to start doing TDD.
+Kata to start doing TDD.

 ## Password validator
 Kata to practice the importance of examples list and test order.